Data Eviction Policies

 |no eviction||Returns error if memory limit has been reached when trying to insert more data|

 One mechanism to avoid this, but still keep performance is to use Redis on Flash.
 It can span your database across RAM + Flash Memory and intelligently manage what data is hot and should be in RAM and what data is not and can be on Flash memory (SSD).

-Note: Active-Active Geo-Replicated CRDBs will always operate in noeviction mode.
+Note: Active-Active Geo-Distributed CRDBs will always operate in noeviction mode.